telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 Once Fiddler CA installs successfully, you can capture and analyze HTTPS traffic.
 The CA install once and remains valid until it is explicitly uninstalled.
 The CA name as listed within the operating system certificate manager is `Fiddler Root Certificate Authority`.

-## Install & Trust the Fiddler's Certificate Authority (Manual Approach)
+## Install the Fiddler's Certificate Authority (Manual Approach)

 Fiddler Everywhere provides the option to manually go through the certificate authority installation and enable the HTTPS system traffic capture.
-In most cases, to capture the operating system HTTPS traffic, you can use the [recommended automated installation of the Fiddler CA](#install--trust-the-fiddlers-certificate-authority-recommended-automated-approach) through our wizards.
+In most cases, to capture the operating system HTTPS traffic, you can use the [recommended automated installation of the Fiddler CA](#install-the-fiddlers-certificate-authority-recommended-automated-approach) through our wizards.

 >important Use the manual approach only if the automated approach fails or you want to control and track the different steps of the CA installation.